IDNameDescriptionLinksSegmentsActions

 22Nashua River Rail TrailThe Nashua River Rail Trail is a 12.5-mile paved multi-use path stretching from Ayer, Massachusetts, to Nashua, New Hampshire.
 Following the scenic Nashua River, the trail passes through forests, wetlands, and farmland.
 It is popular for walking, cycling, skating, horseback riding, and cross-country skiing.
 The southern terminus in Ayer is near a commuter rail station, offering easy access from Boston.1

-23Somerville Community PathThe Somerville Community Path is a paved rail trail in Somerville, Massachusetts, running 1.3 miles (2.1 km) from Massachusetts Avenue to Lowell Street via Davis Square.
-Opened in segments between 1985 and 2015, it follows part of the former Fitchburg Cutoff rail line.
+23Somerville Community PathThe Somerville Community Path is a paved rail trail in Somerville, Massachusetts, running 1.3 miles (2.1 km) from the Cambridge border to Lowell Street via Davis Square.
+Opened in segments between 1985 (first as part of the Davis Square to Alewife Linear Park) and 2015, it follows part of the former Fitchburg Cutoff rail line.
 A 1.9-mile (3.1 km) extension to East Cambridge opened in June 2023 as part of the Green Line Extension project.3

 25Methuen Rail Trail